 Traditionally known as Aguas Calientes, but currently named Machu Picchu pueblo (town), this represent the last stop and last settlement before entering the Machu Picchu sanctuary, and maybe for that reason is that most of its attractions are normally overshadowed, but pay attention because there are great things to do, and some others that will require of your consideration.

 A beautiful private piece of land, family owned and defined by its simplicity but also its great charm.
 Looking to preserve the natural richness of the cloudforest, the Alangóns opened its gates to casual visitors and guests as well, with basic but original options including an organic restaurant.
 Swim at the base of a waterfall after hiking, birdwatching or simply after enjoying the surrounding nature thanks to the immense variety of flowers and butterflies as many others creatures hidden among the lush vegetation.
 Expect to give it a full day.
 SEE MAP

 A small but well represented gallery of artifacts from excavations at Machu Picchu.
 Named after a dedicated local archaeologist, the collection comprehends ceramic, lithic, textile and anthropological samples obtained by researchers at the site.
 A small botanic garden is also part of the museum where you can take it easy and contemplate.
-Expect to give it half a day.
+Expect to give it half a day and take in consideration that your ticket to Machu Picchu will grant you access to the museum from 12 m.
 SEE MAP

 Tickets can be purchased on-line

 A very well organized initiative, locally managed and scientifically runned by a committed staff that will lead you to discover the world of this beautiful and important insects.
 Participate in its activities and spend from few hours to half a day talking in mind it has a convenient cafe.
 More information here.
 SEE MAP